shijuanchen/forest_degradation_georgia/README.md

    - **CCDC_SMA_basic_by_grid**: This script allows users to run CCDC-SMA (basic) by grid.
 Use the script named "Creat_grid" to create grid first and then run this script.
 It is recommended to run CCDC-SMA by grid if your region is too large.
    - **CCDC_SMA_tropic**: This script allows users to run CCDC-SMA (tropic) directly without using the apps.
 The algorithm is the same with the one used in the apps.
    - **CCDC_SMA_tropic_by_grid**: This script allows users to run CCDC-SMA (tropic) by grid.
 Use the script named "Creat_grid" to create grid first and then run this script.
 It is recommended to run CCDC-SMA by grid if your region is too large.
-   - **CCDC_run**: This is an example script to run CCDC (with the original) by grid.
-You can also change the "saveRegion" to a region.
-To be able to run this code, you will need to use your own grid or region.
-You can use the script "Create_grid" to create grids.
-   - **CCDC_land_cover_classification**: This is an example script of using training data and CCDC coefficients to create land cover maps.
-To run the code, you will need to use the CCDC assets from "CCDC_run".
    - **Create_grid**: This script allows users to break a study region by grid.
 You can use the grids created from this script to run CCDC-SMA by grid.